opensupporter/osdi-docs/record_donation.md

 ### Scenario: Creating a new donation and person (POST)

 Posting to the record donation helper endpoint will allow you to create a new donation and person (or update a person if the system attempts to match people posted with helpers) in one operation.
+Donations created in this manner may also be linked to attendances or submissions, via the relevant property; below, the created donation is linked to an attendance.
 The response is the donation that was created.
 While each implementing system will require different fields, any optional fields not included in a post operation should not be set at all by the receiving system, or should be set to default values.

 #### Request